mikegerwitz/easejs/README.md

 * Classical inheritance
 * Abstract classes and methods
 * Interfaces
-* Near-completed visibility support in `visibility/master` branch
+* Visibility support (public, protected and private members)

 **This project is still under development.**